-IRMAA (Income-Related Monthly Adjustment Amount) – A monthly additional fee imposed by Social Security on any Medicare beneficiary enrolled in Medicare Part B and/or Part D when it is determined that the member’s adjusted gross income, as reported on the federal tax return, exceeds a certain amount. .
-Social Security will notify you if this applies to you.
+IRMAA (Income-Related Monthly Adjustment Amount) – A monthly additional fee imposed by Social Security on any Medicare beneficiary enrolled in Medicare Part B and/or Part D when it is determined that the member’s adjusted gross income, as reported on the federal tax return, exceeds a certain amount.
+Contact Medicare.gov for more information.
+Social Security will notify you if IRMAA applies to you.

 Limited Network Plan – a less expensive health plan that offers essentially the same benefits as more expensive, wider network plans, but with fewer physicians, hospitals, and other providers.